papspapi/fibonacci-factorial-algorithmcodes/README.md

 Output: Return the computed factorial value.

+Runtime Measurement:
+The time taken to compute the factorial is measured using the chrono library, capturing the execution time in microseconds.

 Key Differences in Algorithms:
 Fibonacci Series: Relies on iterative addition of the last two terms to generate the sequence.

 Factorial: Relies on iterative multiplication of integers from 1 to n.